accessibility-exchange/co-design/src/steps/organization-shares-rough-draft-for-feedback.md

 * Consultants come back here to look through what’s been done and offer feedback

-### Assessment criteria for quality of consultation
+### Assess the quality of consultation

+* This can be done by another group or panel with cross-disability perspective
 * Who was involved, and how many consultants
 * Is the feedback comprehensive enough
 * How much time was given for responses
 * Are there any perspectives missing?
-* This can be done by another group or panel with cross-disability perspective